 When I was little, I’d pull elaborate April Fools jokes that never tricked anyone.
 I’d hop around, insisting I’d gotten them, until they patiently explained how they’d known all along.
-I feel as though this scene is an image of those moments of my childhood (except with guns).
-I understand that the root of this exchange is to show Katniss’ charisma: people have enough faith in her to follow her anywhere.
+I feel like this scene is an image of those moments of my childhood (except with guns).
+I understand that the root of this exchange is to show Katniss’s charisma: People have enough faith in her to follow her anywhere.
 But the mess the mission becomes only illustrates how misplaced this faith is.

-Then finally Katniss and the remnants of her squad are near President Snow’s mansion.
+Then, finally, Katniss and the remnants of her squad are near President Snow’s mansion.
 If you’re like me, you’ll get to this part and say, “Wait, there aren’t enough pages left for a satisfying conclusion!”
 As of page 345 of 390, Katniss still doesn’t know how she’ll get into the mansion.
-Even if she were to shoot Snow on the next page . . . is 44 pages enough to handle the fall-out from that sort of thing, resolve the rebellion, and conclude this love-triangle nonsense?
+Even if she were to shoot Snow on the next page . . . is 44 pages enough to handle the fall-out, resolve the rebellion, and conclude this silly love triangle?

-To be fair, Collins is correct to realize Katniss can’t do everything to push the rebellion to its conclusion.
-So she has her star in the places she can, then takes her offstage for the rest.
+To be fair, Collins is correct to realize Katniss can’t do everything to push the rebellion to its conclusion, so she has Katniss star in the places she can, then takes her offstage for the rest.
 That’s fine.
 But it isn’t too much to assume that Katniss will be heavily involved with the people who do the heavy lifting.
 This handy device of sending her away and sloppily informing the reader after the fact in a flat, minimalistic way is not satisfying to someone who has spent approximately 1,155 pages with these characters.